Photographer: Christiaan de Groot from Zuid Holland, Netherlands

 Latest Contest Results - Q1 2016

-The Wedding Photojournalist Association is pleased to announce the results of the Third Quarter WPJA Photography Competition.
+The Wedding Photojournalist Association is pleased to announce the results of the First Quarter WPJA Photography Competition.
 Join us as we congratulate all the winners.

-The 2014 Q3 Contest showcases the wedding photojournalism of WPJA members from the third quarter of the 2014 year in 10 categories.
+The 2016 Q1 Contest showcases the wedding photojournalism of WPJA members from the first quarter of the 2016 year in 7 categories.

 Every year WPJA hosts the largest wedding photography competitions in the world judged by panels of award-winning photojournalists.
 Competitions, which are held quarterly and open only to WPJA members, are part of the association’s commitment to upholding the highest standards in wedding photojournalism.
 Membership in WPJA requires rigorous standards in technical skill, aesthetics and best business practices.